Gareth Owen (sound designer): Career

-Owen initially began working in live sound when the Penzance nightclub he was working at started to present live bands which Owen was asked to mix.
-From here he secured work with Birmingham's SSE Audio Group which lead to an early career in rock & roll, working at festivals such as Glastonbury, Reading, Party in the Park, and T4 on the Beach; and mixing acts such as Def Leppard, The Stereophonics, B B King, The Spice Girls and The Rolling Stones.
+Owen, described as "Broadway's wizard of sound" began his career in live sound when the Penzance nightclub he was working at began presenting live bands which Owen was asked to mix.
+From here he secured work with Birmingham's SSE Audio Group which lead to an early career in rock & roll, working at festivals such as Glastonbury, Reading, Party in the Park, and T4 on the Beach; and mixing acts such as Def Leppard, The Stereophonics, B B King, Bon Jovi, Jules Holland, S Club 7, The Spice Girls and The Rolling Stones.
+In a 2024 Broadway Buzz interview he says "My very first job was hauling huge, heavy mains cables through knee-deep mud at festival fields and dragging delay speakers across two hundred meters of sludge and piss and old cigarette butts."

 Owens theatre career began when he was invited to mix the musical The Blues Brothers which was running at what is now the Trafalgar Studios in Londons west end.
-About this time, Owen is quoted as saying in an interview "I didn't have a lot of money so I bought a tent and lived in the band's garden".
+About this time, Owen is quoted as saying "I didn't have a lot of money so I bought a tent and lived in the band's garden".
 From here he was offered a job as sound designer for the UK tour of Stephen Schwartz' musical Godspell, beginning a collaboration which would continue until the present day.
 Owen went on to design a number of shows in a freelance capacity, before joining London's Orbital Sound as a full-time sound designer.
-In late 2009, Owen left Orbital Sound and formed his own company, Gareth Owen Sound.
+In late 2009, Owen left Orbital Sound and formed his own company, Gareth Owen Sound, which he describes as "smoke and mirrors" in the Spotify podcast Conversations with Sound Designers.

-Since 2010, Owen has since worked with composers including Alan Menken, Andrew Lloyd Webber, Stephen Schwartz, Björn Ulvaeus, Glen Ballard, Max Martin, David Bryan, George Stiles, Cyndi Lauper, Alan Silvestri and Stephen Sondheim.
-Owen has also created musicals based on the music of pop icons such as Michael Jackson, Donna Summer, and The Beatles; and is a collaborator with top directors including Robert De Niro, Christopher Ashley, Jerry Zaks, Des McAnuff, Luke Sheppard, Jerry Mitchell, Laurence Connor, Christopher Wheeldon, Terry Johnson, Scott Schwartz, Michael Arden and Sir Trevor Nunn.
+Since 2010, Owen has since worked with composers and musicians including Alan Menken, Andrew Lloyd Webber, Stephen Schwartz, Björn Ulvaeus, Glen Ballard, Lin-Manuel Miranda, Max Martin, David Bryan, George Stiles, Cyndi Lauper, Pete Townsend, Alan Silvestri, Alicia Keys, David Foster, Karey & Wayne Kirkpartick, Tom Kitt, Stephen Sondheim, Giles Martin, Tom Fletcher, and Sir Elton John.

+Owen has also created musicals based on the music of pop icons such as Michael Jackson, Donna Summer, and The Beatles; and is a collaborator with top directors including Robert De Niro, Christopher Ashley, Jerry Zaks, Des McAnuff, Luke Sheppard, Jerry Mitchell, Whitney White, Laurence Connor, Christopher Wheeldon, Terry Johnson, Michael Grief, Emerald Fennell, Scott Schwartz, Michael Arden and Sir Trevor Nunn.

+Discussing collaboration in musical theatre, Owen is quoted as saying, "I find that the key to making shows sound good is to collaborate with the people who know best what [the sound] is supposed to be.
+It would be not just arrogant, but shortsighted and stupid of me to not become best friends with Alicia Keys and Adam Blackstone because let's think: who knows what Alicia Keys music is supposed to sound like...?
+Alicia Keys."